seblum/pyactcv/README.md

 ## Quick-Start

-Take a look at the [examples](examples) folder for different renderings.
+Take a look at the [examples](examples) folder for an exemplary use case.

 ```python